dtonhofer/simple_parent_child_ipc_example/README.md

     to the central representation of state, is kept in dedicated immutable instances, referenced by state instances.
 If the ancillary data changes
     (e.g. there is a counter incrementation), then a fresh anciallary data instance based on the existing one is created and passed to the next state instance's constructor.
 This yields a rather elegant solution, code-wise.
 Previously I was focusing on representing the state as a
-    "state variable" that may take on a value from an enum and ancillary data as a bunch of variables held by a the class representing the state machine, which also had per-state processing methods.
-But that was much messier.
+    "state variable" that would take on a value from an enum type, and ancillary data as a bunch of variables held by a the class representing the state machine.
+That class also had per-state processing methods.
+But that yielded a much messier bunch of code.

 ## The parent state machine